SArtanis/SArtanis/README.md

 ## Greetings!👋
 ### About Me
 I'm Shi Mochi
-<br />Majoring in Computer Science at Sichuan University, Chengdu, China
+<br />Majoring in Artificial Intelligence at Wuhan University, Wuhan, China
-<br />Bound to obtain a bachelor's degree in summer 2024
+<br />Bound to obtain a master's degree in summer 2024
 ### Prioritized Agenda
 For the upcoming year I'll be reviwing for Postgraduate Entrance Examination
 <br />Lately focusing on calculus and operating systems.